chessapig/chessapig.github.io/_posts/2020-12-02-welcome-to-jekyll.markdown

 ---
-layout: post
+layout: blog
 title:  "Hello world!"
 date:   2020-12-02 16:03:47 -0500
-categories: jekyll update
+categories: blog
 excerpt: "I haven't been myself these past couple weeks.
-Maybe it's the fall air, maybe quarantine has finally gotten to me, but I've betread one of my core values:"
+Maybe it's the fall air, maybe quarantine has finally gotten to me, but I've betread one of my core values..."
 ---